· AI

 There are five.
 The other three run just as often, and one of them does a large share of the actual work in every session.
 You have been using all five for months.
 You have only been able to name two of them.

 This is the full catalog.
 It matters for a concrete reason, not as trivia: each agent type has a different model, a different set of tools, and a different cost, so the moment you can name the type Claude just spawned, you can predict what that step will cost you and whether it was the right call.
+Think of it the way you would think about hiring.
+You would not staff a job without knowing whether the person on it is a junior researcher, a senior engineer, or someone wired up to do one specific small task.
+The agent type is exactly that distinction.
 An unnamed agent is an unaccountable one.
 Five names fixes that.

 The five agent types